 Pause

-A short walk from the landmark Inn will take you to the main street, which is all about baseball and everything and is worth the visit even if baseball isn’t interesting to you.
+A short walk from the Landmark Inn will take you to the main street, which is all about baseball and everything and is worth the visit even if baseball isn’t interesting to you.
 That way, you can tell your friends you have at least seen it.
 Plus, it’s a lovely main strip.
-However, we recommend going a little further to the world-class Fenimore Art Museum on the shore of Lake Otsego.
-This unsuspecting museum in the middle of nowhere contains several surprising pieces and plays host to high-profile exhibitions.
-There is a Banksy in the basement, an extensive collection of First Nations textiles and art.
-There was a very interesting exhibition of Bob Dylan‘s drawings next to famed photographer Marc Hom’s first retrospective exhibition.
+However, we recommend going a little further to the world-class Fenimore Art Museum on the shore of Otesaga Lake.
+This unsuspecting museum in the middle of nowhere contains several surprising pieces and plays host to rotating high-profile exhibitions and an incredibly noteworthy permanent collection.
+A visiting Banksy is in the basement, where there is an extensive permanent collection of First Nations textiles and art.
+While there, the museum hosted two visiting exhibitions, one of Bob Dylan‘s drawings next to famed photographer Marc Hom’s first retrospective exhibition.

 Play